crums-io/skipledger/docs/paper.md

 #### Potential Advantages

-Under skip ledger, any random existing block can quickly be verified to belong in the chain (as represented by any of its recent blocks) in sublinear time.
+Under skip ledger, any random existing block can quickly be verified to belong in the chain (as represented by any of its recent blocks) in sublinear time and space.
 This, in turn, may aid in tracking, verifying, or packaging off-chain proofs-of-provenance for a chain's tokens.